Social Media Management

 As a result of successfully completing this course, the students will:

-- have a comprehensive knowledge of multiple social media platforms, what they do, and how and why we use them, along with strategic ideas for management within the social networking community;
+- Have a comprehensive knowledge of multiple social media platforms, what they do, and how and why we use them, along with a focus on new platforms entering the market.

 - Students will be given an introduction to Social Media: the course will define the topic, look at its scale and its background and context.